Sargent students’ DiverseOT empowers incarcerated women to take control of their lives

-“It really illuminated how terrible the prison system is and what we can do better,” says Petrone, an occupational therapy doctoral student who wants to work with people with mental illnesses.
+“It really illuminated how terrible the prison system is and what we can do better,” says occupational therapy doctoral student Petrone, who wants to work with people with mental illnesses.
 “Luckily, with my career, I can do something about it.”

 That something is a program intended to better prepare incarcerated individuals for reentry into society.
-“People are released into the community and wind up right back in [jail] because they didn’t have the support they needed,” says Petrone.
+“People are released into the community and wind up right back in [jail] because they didn’t have the support they needed,” she says.

 The jail can house close to 1,900 inmates, about 10 percent of them women, serving sentences typically under two-and-a-half years.
 In spring 2018, the Sargent students traveled to the jail every week for three months to work with a small group.